Shared Flavors , Shared Memories

 Baked pig’s head prepared during Christmas, slowly roasted with garlic and onions.
 Photo by the author.

-Every winter, there would be a day when people gathered early in the morning for disznóvágás, the traditional pig slaughter day.
-The work lasted all day, cutting, sorting, making sausages, rendering fat.
-My husband remembers being a boy, tasked with stuffing the sausage mixture into intestines.
-Some people worked while others cooked, and there was always something to eat as the process went on.
+Every winter, there would be a day when people gathered early in the morning for disznóvágás, the traditional pig slaughter.
+The work lasted all day — cutting, sorting, making sausages, rendering fat.
+My husband remembers being a boy, tasked with stuffing sausage mixture into intestines.
+Some people worked while others cooked.
 There were even foods you could only have on that day, like hagymás vér, made when the blood was still fresh.

-Beyond the disznóvágás traditions in Hungary, as we traveled more, I began noticing dishes made with cuts I had once thought uncommon.
-Growing up, I had assumed that in Western countries, people mostly ate steaks, that offal like intestines or trotters were something people avoided, or only ate out of necessity.
-I’m not sure where that idea came from.
-Maybe it was the movies I watched, but it was something I had believed without really questioning.
+Growing up, I had assumed that in Western countries, people mostly ate steaks.
+That offal was something people avoided, or only ate out of necessity.
+I'm not sure where that idea came from.
+Maybe the movies I watched.
+But it was something I believed without questioning.

-But that assumption quickly unraveled.
-In southern France, we came across dishes like tripes de veau à la niçoise, made with intestines.
-There were also blood sausages — not so different from sundae.
-In France, it’s called boudin noir.
-In Spain, morcilla.
+Hungary unraveled that assumption.
+And then traveling unraveled it further.
+In southern France, we came across tripes de veau — intestines, braised.
+There were blood sausages there too — boudin noir in France, morcilla in Spain.
 Each time we saw them, we were drawn in almost immediately.
-There was something familiar in their rustic simplicity — the shape, the casing, the way they held together.
+The shape, the casing, the way they held together.
 You could recognize them at a glance.

 Veal tripe in sauce served with slices of socca, a chickpea based fried dish, on a plate in Nice, France.